SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 ~~~~~~~~

 Apply this attribute to an ``import`` declaration
-to access entities in that module
+to import that module with changes to its access control
+that simplify testing the module's code.
+Entities in the imported module
 that are marked with the ``internal`` access-level modifier
-as if they were declared with the ``public`` access-level modifier.
+are imported as if they were declared with the ``public`` access-level modifier.
-Tests can also access classes and class members
+Classes and class members
 that are marked with the ``internal`` or ``public`` access-level modifier
-as if they were declared with the ``open`` access-level modifier.
+are imported as if they were declared with the ``open`` access-level modifier.
 The imported module must be compiled with testing enabled.